przemek83/ping-stat/README.md

 This section describes briefly how to setup environment and build project.

 ### Prerequisites
 C++ compiler with C++17 support as a minimum and CMake 3.8+.
-As application is based on Qt you will also needed it to build application.
+As application is based on Qt you will also needed it to build this application.

 ### Building
 Use QtCreator or Cmake.